Erik Erikson: 4. Competence: industry vs. inferiority

 This area coincides with the "latency" period of psychoanalysis and covers school age children before adolescence.
 Children compare their self worth to others around them.
 Friends can have a significant impact on the growth of the child.
 The child can recognize major disparities in personal abilities relative to other children.
 Erikson places some emphasis on the teacher, who should ensure that children do not feel inferior.
-During this stage the child's friend group increases in importance in their life.
+During this stage, the child's friend group becomes increasingly important in their life.
 Often during this stage the child will try to prove competency with things rewarded in society, and also develop satisfaction with their abilities.
-Encouraging the child increases feelings of adequacy and competency in ability to reach goals.
+Encouraging the child increases feelings of adequacy and competency in the ability to reach goals.
 Restriction from teachers or parents leads to doubt, questioning, and reluctance in abilities and therefore may not reach full capabilities.
 Competence, the virtue of this stage, is developed when a healthy balance between the two extremes is reached.

 5. Fidelity: identity vs. role confusion

 This section deals with adolescence, meaning those between twelve and eighteen years old.
 This occurs when we start to question ourselves and ask questions relevant to who we are and what we want to accomplish.
 Who am I, how do I fit in?
 Where am I going in life?
 The adolescent is exploring and seeking for their own unique identity.
 This is done by looking at personal beliefs, goals, and values.
-The morality of the individual is also explored and developed.
+The individual's morality is also explored and developed.
 Erikson believes that if the parents allow the child to explore, they will determine their own identity.
 If, however, the parents continually push them to conform to their views, the teen will face identity confusion.
 The teen is also looking towards the future in terms of employment, relationships, and families.
 Learning the roles they provide in society is essential since the teen begins to develop the desire to fit into society.
 Fidelity is characterized by the ability to commit to others and acceptance of others even with differences.
 Identity crisis is the result of role confusion and can cause the adolescent to try out different lifestyles.